By the time I graduated from Loyola High School in Minnesota, I had read almost everything G.K. Chesterton had written.

 This silenced me.
 We left our flowers.

 An old, old man hailed us from afar as we stood in the cemetery.
 He claimed to remember Chesterton’s funeral procession from the church to here.
 “Quite a duck, that man!
 Cut quite a figure, as you might imagine.”
-He waved his arms generally in the town centre’s direction.
+He waved his arms generally in the town center’s direction.
 Yes, we could imagine what the farmers and shopkeepers must have thought of Chesterton—cape, swordstick, imposing girth, a London man commuting so far from his work, etc.

 This was the first of several ‘pilgrimages’ made while writing Everywhere in Chains and hoping to find some inspiration there, hoping that somehow I would get it right in such close proximity to a man who never ducked tough issues and made friends with staunch opponents.
 George Bernard Shaw had been among those in his funeral procession.